jammees/Threader/docs/docs/Threader.md

 Threader is a library made to extend the functionality of `Actors` to make working with them easier.

-When Threader had been required for the first time it will create a container for all of the threads in either `ServerStorage` or in the player's `PlayerScripts` called *_Threads*.
+When Threader had been required for the first time, it will create a container folder called *_Threads* that is placed in either `ServerStorage` if *server* environment, `PlayerScripts` if *client environment* or `itself` if neither.

 ## State